mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 * [Zumo robots][9]
 * [Parrot drones][10]

-Just keep on adding devices, sensors and components as you wish.
+Just keep on adding devices, sensors, and components as you wish.
 Sky is the limit!

 ---

 ## Now what?
 Now that you have connected a bunch of sensors and started collecting some sensor data, we might like to send the data to the cloud, visualize it, or use some machine learning and prediction techniques on that data.
-Here are some ideas that might help you getting started:
+Here are some ideas that might help you get started:

 * [Google Firebase][5]: A simple solution for storage and publishing of the data.
 * [Mashape.com][6]: A list of different APIs, most of which are available to free, that might give you some ideas on how you can use your data.